 You can use principles of color contrast to draw visitors attention to an event registration form for example.
 You can place the form near the top of the page so that it is easily visible to visitors, and you can make use of brightly colors and well-placed CTAs so that visitors are more likely to actually register for your event.

-When it comes to conversion-centric design, it’s often the case that the best landing page design will surprise you.
+It's 2019, when it comes to conversion-centric design, it’s often the case that the best landing page designs take you by surprise.
 You may find yourself in a scenario where one colleague prefers one landing page design, and another prefers a different design.
 The best way to solve these landing page design disagreements is to test both versions using a multi-variate testing tool.

 Optimizely, Yieldify and Dynamic Yield all provide advanced multivariate testing tools for those who want to get serious about testing various designs.